 The Palladian Academy Trust (PAT) is based in Bath and Wiltshire.
-We are a community of schools*, each with its own particular ethos, that enjoy a mutually enriching partnership.
+We are a community of schools*, each with its own particular ethos, enjoying a mutually enriching partnership.
 Our core purpose is to make a fundamental difference to our pupils, families and colleagues through high quality education and development opportunities.

 The PAT includes both church and community academies working closely together, all connected by the vision we share for our students.
 We value and respect the individuality of every child and believe their learning and development should be personal and holistic.
 We aim to support their wellbeing and help them achieve their best.
 We are proud to have a great team of people working in our schools and centrally to enable this to happen.